shangar21/shangar21/README.md

 ## [Check out my website, I'm especially proud of it since I deployed it on my own server and set up SSL and everything 😋](https://shangar.site)

 ## Summary
-Brown boy 👨🏾 that enjoys learning machine learning, algorithms, webscraping and automation.
+Brown boy 👨🏾 that enjoys messing around and seeing what I can find out about data, learning machine learning, algorithms, webscraping and automation.
 I am also a Student at UTSC working towards a degree in statistics.

 ## Programming languages
 - Python